You are here

 The federal role must be shared among many federal agencies, including the Departments of Health and Human Services, Education, Labor, and Justice.
 Among other things, federal programs have stimulated great improvements in nutrition, literacy, school-based programs, youth development, immunization, substance abuse treatment and prevention, education, delinquency prevention, primary and behavioral healthcare, early childhood development, housing, employment and training.
 Mental Health America (MHA) urges Congress to spare these programs from cuts to the extent possible.

 A nurturing, supportive family unit, whether traditional or non-traditional, offers young people an environment conducive to healthy development and emotional well-being.
-However, as the United States recovers gradually from the Great Recession of 2008, many families face unprecedented challenges to their health, wellness, economic stability, housing, safety, and transportation.
+However, many families face unprecedented challenges to their health, wellness, economic stability, housing, safety, and transportation.
 These issues, combined with limited access to social services, put many young people at risk for the development of general or behavioral health problems.
 Without support, young people with mental health and substance use conditions are particularly vulnerable to developing problems at home, in school, with their peers, and within the broader community.

-These factors can test the fortitude and resiliency of any family, and for those experiencing behavioral health crises, these challenges can, at times, seem insurmountable.
-For lgbtqqiap teens (a more comprehensive acronym than lgbt which stands for lesbian, gay, bisexual, transgender, queer, questioning, intersex, ally, and pansexual) and young people and families of color, the challenges are even more difficult.
-Stresses and confusion are pronounced in young people who are coming to terms with a stigmatized sexual orientation and considering coming out.
-Studies show a strong correlation between gay, lesbian or bisexual sexual identity and the risk of suicide.(5)
+For LGBTQ teens and young people and families of color, the challenges are even more difficult.
+Stresses and confusion are pronounced in stigmatized racial environments and for young people who are coming to terms with a stigmatized sexual orientation and considering coming out.
+Studies show a strong correlation between gay, lesbian or bisexual sexual identity and the risk of suicide.[viii]

-Federal agencies increasingly support initiatives to improve cross-agency collaboration, and the implementation of the Affordable Care Act has required new levels of cooperation.(7) MHA applauds these efforts as well as the increased recognition of health promotion and wellness as a priority area of focus as the need to manage medical interventions becomes more and more pressing.
+Federal agencies increasingly support initiatives to improve cross-agency collaboration, and the implementation of the Affordable Care Act has required new levels of cooperation.[x]
+Most recently in January 2016, the Department of Education and the Department of Health and Human Services released Healthy Students, Promising Futures, a toolkit on five high-impact opportunities for schools and health care systems to collaborate to improve outcomes in each.[xi]
+MHA applauds these efforts as well as the increased recognition of health promotion and wellness as a priority area of focus as the need to manage medical interventions becomes more and more pressing.
 MHA believes that interagency collaboration and service integration are essential elements to address the health and well-being of young people and their families, particularly individuals with multiple needs requiring the attention of several agencies.

 Call to Action